Table of contents

 - feelings of failure

-How do you leave them behind?
+How do you leave these feelings behind?

 - Talk them out.